Arsenal staff profiles

 Pen pics of Arsenal's coaching, science, medicine and analytics staff.
 To see staff profiles for other clubs, click here.

 HEAD OF FOOTBALL RELATIONS

 Effectively the club's Director of Football - the same role he held at Barcelona for 14 years.
 Leads player negotiations and liaises with governing bodies - an area Arsenal have been weak in since the departure of David Dein.

 The Brazilian was part of the Invincibles side and played five seasons for the Gunners.
 Returned to the club to take up this new role in July 2019, following three years as general co-ordinator for the Brazil national team.

-Swapped jobs with Steve Bould in June 2019, with the latter taking on the U23s.
 Won two Premier League titles and three FA Cups (scoring the winner in 2002) as a player for the Gunners.
-Since retiring he has been assistant at Wolfsburg and then coached Arsenal's U9s, U15s and U23s.
+Worked as assistant at Wolfsburg and then coached Arsenal's U9s, U15s and U23s.
 Stepped into the breach as manager when Unai Emery was sacked at the end of November 2019 and remained on the coaching staff under Arteta.

 Journeyman player who joined Reading as a goalkeeper coach in 2006.
 Moved to the Emirates in July 2017.
 Stayed after Emery arrival.

 Washington State University graduate worked with German national side for a decade.
 Hired by Arsenal following 2014 World Cup, which Germany won.

 Former Ireland rugby team doctor and a veteran of two British Lions tours.
 Arsenal doctor since 2009.
 Promoted to replace Colin Lewin as Head of Medical in June 2017.

 HEAD OF PSYCHOLOGY & PERSONAL DEVELOPMENT